 Manta Resort: Our full report

-In the far north-west of Pemba Island, Manta Resort is a laid-back remote beach retreat with fantastic views, a powder-white beach and 17 simple rooms.
-It had a change of ownership in 2008, and since then the owners have worked hard to upgrade the facilities and generally improve the standard of the lodge.
+In the far north-west of Pemba Island, The Manta Resort is a remote, laidback beach retreat with fantastic ...... views, a powder-white beach and a range of accommodation that includes a unique underwater room.

-The elevated central areas of Manta Resort have some of the best sunset views in Pemba.
-The large open-sided bar and restaurant is a cool and breezy place to enjoy these panoramic views, book in hand, whilst sipping a cocktail from the inclusive cocktail bar.
-Quirky additions such as a large old cannon lend character and individuality, and add to the exotic air.
+The elevated central areas of The Manta Resort have some of the best sunset views in Pemba.
+The large open-sided bar and restaurant is a cool and breezy place to enjoy these panoramic views, book in hand, or while sipping a cocktail from the inclusive cocktail bar.
+Quirky touches such as a bookcase constructed from an old dhow and a large old cannon lend character and individuality.

-Directions: The lodge is quite a long two hours’ drive along bumpy roads from Pemba airport – travellers should be prepared for this.
+- The lodge is one and a half hours’ drive along bumpy roads from Pemba airport.

 Food & drink